Trusted WordPress tutorials, when you need them most.

 Many online stores also use child and parent pages to help visitors explore their eCommerce site and find products to buy.

-Any child page can also have its own child pages.
-In this way, you can build relationships between your pages and create a logical structure that’s easier for visitors to navigate.
+Now, any child page can also have its own child pages.
+This enables you to build relationships between your pages and create a logical structure that’s easier for visitors to navigate.

 When pages are organized into parent and child categories, they also tend to be easier to manage in the WordPress admin area.
 This is particularly true as your WordPress website continues to grow.

-Once you have a parent page, you’re ready to add some child pages.
-Again, you can turn any existing page into a child, or create an entirely new page which will become your child page.
+Once you have a parent page, you’re ready to add child pages.
+Again, you can turn any existing page into a child or create an entirely new page that will become your child page.

 Then, simply open the child page for editing.

-In the right-hand menu, click on the ‘Page’ tab.
-Then, find the ‘Page Attributes’ section and give it a click to expand.
+In the right-hand menu, let’s go to the ‘Page’ tab.
+After that, you’ll want to find the ‘Page Attributes’ section and give it a click to expand.

 The WordPress page attributes settings

 To turn this parent into a child page, simply open the ‘Parent’ dropdown.
-You can then select the page that you want to use as the parent page.
+Then, you can select the page that you want to use as the parent page.

 Creating a child page in WordPress